Tanz0rz/haxe-fmod/README.md

 ## Goals

-Long-term, I would like to make this library available for all flavors of Haxe.
-I am going to stick to HaxeFlixel for now until I am happy with the project, then explore how to make this a more general library.

-I would also like to see this support HTML5 deployments, but I have no idea how much work that is going to be.
+I would like to see this library support HTML5 deployments, but I have no idea how much work that is going to be.
 PR's here are welcome!

 ## Contact